 When to Contact Your Doctor or Midwife

+This podcast is not intended to be medical advice.
+I intend to help get you more information and tools to add to your toolbox and help you make informed decisions.
 Call your doctor or midwife if you have any concerns about how you are feeling and your symptoms.
 Some specific signs that you should call are if you have a fever that is high or not going away for more than 24 hours.
-Call if your symptoms are persisting and not getting better.
-If you cough up yellow or green mucus or are having chest pains, that would also be a sign to contact your care provider.
+Call if your symptoms persist and not getting better.
+If you cough up yellow or green mucus or have chest pains, that would also be a sign to contact your care provider.
 To err on the side of caution, contact your doctor or midwife if you have any questions about your symptoms or recovery.
-Be sure to talk to your doctor or midwife about any meds, including over-the-counter drugs, homeopathic products, and additional supplements.
+Be sure to talk to your doctor or midwife about any medications, including over-the-counter drugs, homeopathic products, and additional supplements.

 Thank you to the amazing companies that have supported this episode.